EVENTS CANCELLED, BUT GOING ONLINE INSTEAD!

 Car Free Day is celebrated in Vancouver on Denman Street, Main Street and in Kitsilano in mid-June each year on the Father’s Day Weekend.

-For the last couple of years North Vancouver has had its own Car Free Day on a weekend mid-month in either July or August, as has the City of Port Moody.
-And, for the last couple of years, Car Free Day on Commercial Drive is held in early July instead of in June.
+For the last few years the City of Port Moody has had its own Car Free Day in August.
+And, for the last couple of years, Car Free Day on Commercial Drive has been held in early July instead of in June.

 During their respective Car Free Days, there are family-friendly festivities of all kinds going on in all these neighbourhoods.

-In 2019 Car Free Days take place on the following days:
+In 2020 Car Free Days were scheduled to take place on the following days however they were cancelled due to COVID-19:

 About Car Free Days